 In order to illustrate this, the authors draw up the following thought experiment:

 Imagine two engineers who have to come up with the best design for a bridge.
-Whichever design is chosen, they will supervise the construction together — all the want is to build a good bridge.
+Whichever design is chosen, they will supervise the construction together — all they want is to build a good bridge.
 Ella favors a suspension bridge, Dick a cantilever bridge.
 One way to proceed would be for each of them to exhaustively look at the pros and cons of both options, weigh them, and rate them.
-They would then just have to average their ratings — no discussion needed, but a lot of research.
+They would then have to average their ratings — no discussion needed, but a lot of research.

 Alternatively, they can each build a case for their favored option.
 Ella would look for the pros of the suspension bridge and the cons of the cantilever; Dick would do the opposite.
 They would then debate which option is best, listening to and evaluating each other’s arguments.
 To the extent that it is easier to evaluate arguments presented to you than to find them yourself, this option means less work for the same result.